Florin-Popescu/vscode-unity-test-adapter/README.md

 `test_bar1()` and `test_bar2()` - actual unit tests: functions in `fooTest.c` which test `bar()` in `foo.c`
-`./out/test` - the path to the built unit tests `./out/test/fooTest.exe` - the executable which would be built by the extension to run the tests in `fooTest.c`
+`./out/test` - the path to the built unit tests `./out/test/fooTest.exe` - the executable which would be built by the extension to run the tests in `fooTest.c` `-v` - the argument which must be passed to `fooTest.exe` to also show passed tests

 Property                                | Description                                                   | Example
 ----------------------------------------|---------------------------------------------------------------|-------------------